-All cosmetics exporters must follow the EC Regulation 1223/2009, as mandated by the regulatory bodies in the industry.
+All cosmetics exporters must follow the GMP ISO 22716; as in EC Regulation 1223/2009, as mandated by the regulatory bodies in the industry.

 What requirements are outlined in this regulation?

-Good Manufacturing Practices dictate that all cosmetics products that are imported from Europe, Asia, and New Zealand be manufactured in a particular way.
+Good Manufacturing Practices dictate that all cosmetics products that are imported to Europe, Asia, and New Zealand be manufactured in a particular way.

 The GMP makes up the bulk of the New European Regulation for Cosmetics.
 These regulations make up the majority of the rules related to consumer safety of cosmetics products.
 New legal requirements have been created, with special emphasis on products that will be sold in the European Cosmetics Market, and dictate that their production must follow Good Manufacturing Practices.
 Companies are required to keep and maintain a Product Information File (PIF), to display their cosmetic safety assessment freely.